Imagine you are starting a new job at a car dealership, and a customer walks in asking for your latest hatchback. How would you cater to the customer?

 4. Process Flowchart

-A flowchart also shows how one step is related to another, helping employees conceptualize the whole concept and have a better understanding of the work they are doing.
+A flowchart SOP uses visuals to explain how a process flows from start to finish.
+It helps employees see how one step is related to another, helping employees conceptualize the whole concept and have a better understanding of the work they are doing.

 1. Time-saving